-- 5.1 Students register on either a full-time or a part-time basis. - 5.2 The minimum typical and maximum registration periods for Doctoral and Research Master's degrees are as follows:
+5.1 Students register on either a full-time or a part-time basis.
+Any changes to this will only be reflected in the next academic year.

+5.2 The minimum typical and maximum registration periods for Doctoral and Research Master's degrees are as follows: